daphneplott/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **Stores data in MongoDB** - It stores the highscore data for the astronomy and potions games in mongo, and then retrieves them to put on the highscore pages
+- [x] **Stores data in MongoDB** - It stores the highscore data for the astronomy and potions games in mongo, and then retrieves them to put on the highscore pages.
+You can't view the highscore pages unless you are logged in, though, so if you go straight there without logging in it gives you a blank screen.
 - [x] **Stores credentials in MongoDB** - It stores credentials in mongo to validate login.

 ## 🚀 WebSocket deliverable